-9. The applicant has also compared the mineral content of their chia seed with the approved chia and this is summarised in the table below.
+The applicant has also compared the fatty acids, vitamins and mineral content of their chia seed with the approved chia and this is summarised in the table below.
 (Dossier, pg.
-6, Appendix 1) Small variations can be seen, but the applicant does not regard these to be a cause for concern.
-In all of the analyses, the applicant's data have been compared with published data on the approved product.
+4) Small variations can be seen, but the applicant does not regard these to be a cause for concern.
+In all of these analyses, the applicant's data have been compared with published data on the approved product.
 This pragmatic approach is in line with a previous request for an opinion on equivalence between two sources of chia seed3.